 Step 6.
 Shop for homes

 Now you are ready to begin looking for homes!
 Think about what is important to you in a home.
 The size of the house and number of rooms, its location, its distance from your workplace, and the quality of the local schools are factors homebuyers often consider.
+Go to open houses to help you decide what you want and can afford.
 Consider finding a real estate professional to work for you as a buyer’s agent.
 Buyers agents represent your interest in the purchase of a home and can provide useful advice and reassurance.
+You can also think about buying a condo or townhouse.

 Step 7.
 Make an offer to the seller